oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ## Preserve User Context across Multi-cloud, Multi-Hybrid environments
 A user attempts to access a service that is implemented as a number of on-premise and cloud-based microservices.
 Both the on-premise and cloud-based services are segmented by multiple trust boundaries that span one or more on-premise or cloud service environments.
 Every microservice can apply an authorization policy that takes the context of the original user, as well as intermediary microservices into account, irrespective of where the microservices are running and even when a microservice in one trust domain calls another service in another trust domain.

-## Continuous integration accessing external resources
+## Continuous Integration Accessing External Resources
 A continuous integration system needs to access external resources, for example to upload an artifact or to run tests.
 These resources are protected by different authorization servers.
 The identity information of the build, for example metadata such as commit hashes or repository, should be preserved and carried across the domain boundary.
 This not just prevents maintaining credentials it also allows fined grained access control at the resource.

 ## API Security Use Case